 About Tru by Hilton

-Tru by Hilton is a game-changing hotel brand with 215 open locations across North America, providing guests with a consistent, fun experience at an affordable price.
+Tru by Hilton is a game-changing hotel brand with more than 225 open locations across North America, providing guests with a consistent, fun experience at an affordable price.
 Spirited, simplified and grounded in value, Tru by Hilton is designed for cross-generational appeal.
 Efficiently designed modern guestrooms feature rolling desks, oversized windows for natural light and bright, spacious bathrooms.
 Guests can enjoy complimentary hot breakfast and free Wi-Fi.
 Premium snacks, light meal options and single-serve wine and beer are available for purchase at the 24/7 Eat. & Sip. market.
 Experience a positive stay at Tru by Hilton by booking at trubyhilton.com or through the industry-leading Hilton Honors app.
 Hilton Honors members who book directly through preferred Hilton channels have access to instant benefits.
 Learn more about Tru by Hilton at stories.hilton.com/trubyhilton, and follow the brand on Facebook, Instagram and Twitter.